-In KS2 a Consequence colours system is used.
+In KS1 and KS2 a colour consequence system is used.
 Children start each day and half day session on green.
 If children do not display the desired behaviour children will move to white (official warning) and if the behaviour persists they will move to Yellow and they will be issued with a yellow card.
+Children will speak to KS Leaders/Senior Leaders during break for all yellow cards.
 If this persists further, the child will move to Red and a red card will be issued.
 This results in a playtime detention and letter home.
 All red and yellow cards are logged.

 Children will always receive a reminder before an official warning is given.
 Children are given a choice to improve their behaviour with the member of staff implicitly saying what they would like to see.
+If a second reminder is needed this is an official warning - white card.